Le Touquet: Architecture and urbanism

 Le Touquet can be divided into three broad areas, each with different architecture and socioeconomic status (with relatively little social mobility between them).
 According to Valérie Deldrève of INRAE Nouvelle Aquitaine-Bordeaux, these are the city centre, the forest and the dunes.
 The city centre is located in the northwestern part of the commune.
 It features a concrete promenade and the beach.
 Some of the area in the northern part of the city centre is occupied by social housing, where 600 tenants, mostly local government employees, live.
 The area used to be occupied by a warehouse and a communal landfill.
 To the city centre's east is the forest area, which consists of villas, some as old as the town itself, whose owners are mostly upper-class (company executives, members of liberal professions and retirees who used to be either of those) and for whom the house is a secondary residence.
 The dunes, in the southern part of the commune, are the site of numerous post-war subdivisions (Mayvillage, West Green, Whitley) catering to the ambitions of upper-middle class owners, but further development there was halted due to concerns about the impact on the dunes.

-The older buildings in Le Touquet are among the most prominent examples of the so-called "Anglo-Norman" architectural style, a mixture of that typically used elsewhere in Northern France with Anglo-Saxon influences.
+The older buildings in Le Touquet are among the most prominent examples of the so-called "Anglo-Norman" architectural style, combining an aesthetic seen elsewhere in Northern France with Anglo-Saxon influences.
 An example of this fusion is the city hall building, which on top of this style also adds a belfry and a carillon, design elements typical for similar older structures in Picardy and Flanders.
 The whole area of the commune has been covered as a notable heritage site (site patrimonial remarquable) or by similar designations since 2005.